Instructions Governing The Specialty Exams

 Q: Is there a lunch break between the morning and afternoon exam sessions?

 A: Yes.
-The lunch break will begin at approximately 12:15 pm.
-Lunch is on your own.
-You may either bring your lunch and eat at the exam location or leave the exam location for lunch.
-Examinees need to return to the exam location to begin checking in for the afternoon session at 1:30 pm.
-Examinees will not be permitted to remain in the examination room during the lunch break.
+The lunch break will begin at approximately 12 pm.
+Examinees need to return to their exam location to begin checking in for the afternoon session at 1 pm.

 EXAM GUIDES/SUBJECT MATTER OUTLINES

 Q. Where can I find information on what will be on the exam?

 A: You can review the exam guide or subject matter outline for your specialty.

 Q: What other resources might help me with studying for the exam?